magento/knowledge-base/src/troubleshooting/miscellaneous/adobe-commerce-dhl-upgrade-patch.md

 ## Patch

-The patch ID is AC-3022, it is available in the Quality Patches Tool version 1.1.16.
+The patch ID is AC-3022 available in the Quality Patches Tool version 1.1.16.
 Refer to the [Quality Patches Tool (QPT) > Usage](https://devdocs.magento.com/quality-patches/usage.html) article in our developer documentation for information on how to use QPT and install patches.

 The patch is applicable for the following Adobe Commerce versions: